trtswitch/trtswitch.github.io/index.md

   <p>In order to help standardize and promote treatment switching methodological research and ideas, we propose to start a Treatment Switch workstream with membership from FDA, academic, and industry leaders involved in methodology in this space.
 We have three major goals: </p>

 1. Tutorial

-  <p>To write and publish a tutorial for treatment switching in the peer-reviewed journal Statistics in Medicine.
-Have received early feedback from editor Paul Albert that the journal would welcome the approach, but need to go through standard peer-review process via associate editor.</p>
+To write and publish a tutorial for treatment switching in the peer-reviewed journal Statistics in Medicine.
+Have received early feedback from editor Paul Albert that the journal would welcome the approach, but need to go through standard peer-review process via associate editor.

-2. Trial Implementation
+3. Trial Implementation
   <p>To do fundamental research on practical matters related to treatment switching and its occurrence in clinical trials.
 Topics to include simulations on the effect of crossover, proposals for how to pre-specify such analyses in protocols, methods and literature reviews on subsequent therapies.</p>

   <h4>💻 Code Standardization</h4>